reduxjs/redux/docs/api/combineReducers.md

 #### Returns

-(*Function*): A reducer that that invokes every reducer inside the `reducers` object, and constructs a state object with the same shape.
+(*Function*): A reducer that invokes every reducer inside the `reducers` object, and constructs a state object with the same shape.

 #### Notes